rstudio/rticles/README.md

     rmarkdown::draft("MyRJournalArticle", template = "rjournal_article", package = "rticles")
     ```

-## How to contribute ?
+## How to contribute?

 Most of the templates are contributed directly by the users in the community.
-If you want `rticles` to offer a new journal format, you can contribute by the following way.
+If you want **rticles** to offer a new journal format, you can contribute by the following way.

 ### Suggest an idea for new format opening an issue.